RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ---

 ### **Final Demonstration**
-In this demonstration, we will showcase a minimal automated manufacturing setup where a TurtleBot 4 autonomously navigates while transporting an object, and a UR5 robotic arm performs pick-and-place operations.
+In this demonstration, we will showcase a minimal automated manufacturing setup where a TurtleBot 4 autonomously navigates while transporting an object.
+The TurtleBot will use YOLO to detect traffic lights in its environment and interpret the signal color.
+Upon detecting a green light, the TurtleBot will continue to move forward at its normal speed.
+When a yellow light is detected, it will slow down and proceed with caution.
+If a red light is detected, the TurtleBot will stop completely.

+In case of conflicting signals, the following prioritization will apply:

+If both green and yellow lights are detected, the yellow light will take priority.

+If red, yellow, and green lights are detected simultaneously, the red light will be prioritized, causing the TurtleBot to stop.

+This decision-making process ensures that the TurtleBot behaves appropriately in various traffic scenarios, mimicking the response of a real vehicle to traffic lights.

+The TurtleBot will continue to follow its designated path or goal, tracking its target according to the programmed instructions.
+If it encounters a traffic light, it will adjust its movement based on the detected signal color, ensuring safe navigation in a simulated traffic environment.

 The system will demonstrate real-time multi-robot collaboration, SLAM-based navigation, and adaptive object manipulation, simulating an industrial setting.

 #### **Resources Needed**
 - TurtleBot 4 with a carrying tray(maybe)